department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

 showactionbar: false
 extraspace: true
 majorlinks:
-  - heading:
+  - heading: Who Can Get Benefits
     links:
-    - url: /burials-and-memorials/burial-planning
-      title: Burial Planning
-      description: Find out how to plan for the future or what to do if your family member has just died.
-    - url: /burials-and-memorials/eligibility
+    - url: /burials-and-memorials/eligibility/
-      title: Burial and Memorial Benefits Eligibility
+      title: Eligibility
-      description: Find out if you—or a family member—can be buried in a national VA cemetery or get other burial honors.
+      description: Find out if you—or a family member—can be buried in a VA national cemetery or get other burial honors.
+  - heading: How to Plan in Advance for Your Burial
+    links:
+    - url: /burials-and-memorials/pre-need/
+      title: Pre-Need Eligibility Determination for Burial in a VA National Cemetery
+      description: Find out ahead of time if you can be buried in a VA national cemetery—and make the process of planning your burial easier for your family members in the event of your death.
+  - heading: What to Do When a Family Member Dies
+    links:
+    - url: /burials-and-memorials/burial-planning/
+      title: Plan a Burial for a Family Member
+      description: Find out the steps you'll need to take to arrange for a family member's burial.
+    - url: /burials-and-memorials/honor/
+      title: Honor the Deceased with Memorial Items
+      description: Find out how to honor the military service of a deceased Servicemember or Veteran with memorial items such as a headstone, medallion, flag, or Presidential Memorial Certificate.
+Spouses and other family members may qualify for certain memorial items as well.
     - url: /burials-and-memorials/survivor-and-dependent-benefits
-      title: Survivor and Dependent Benefits
+      title: Learn about Burial Allowances and Survivor Compensation
-      description: Find out if you can get help paying for funeral costs and if you qualify for tax-free monetary benefits.
+      description: Find out if you can get help paying for funeral costs or other tax-free monetary benefits.
-    - url: /burials-and-memorials/burial-planning/flags-and-memorial-certificates/
-      title: Burial Flags and Presidential Memorial Certificates
-      description: Find out how to honor the military service of a deceased Veteran with a burial flag and Presidential Memorial Certificate.
+  - heading: More Helpful Information
+    links:
-    - url: /burials-and-memorials/what-to-expect-at-a-funeral
+    - url: /burials-and-memorials/what-to-expect-at-a-funeral/
-      title: What to Expect at a Memorial Service
+      title: What to Expect at a Funeral
       description: Find out what will happen to help you prepare for this day.
     - url: /burials-and-memorials/find-a-cemetery
       title: Find a Cemetery or Gravesite